SChaimbeul/Fieldwork-XML/README.txt

 2. The 'corresp' attributes within particDesc>person are IDREFs which must point to a valid 'person' in the file 'list_of_people.xml'.

-3. Where a question mark is used in the original to indiciate uncertainty, use the attribute cert="medium", e.g.
+3. Where a question mark is used in the original to indicate uncertainty, use the attribute cert="medium", e.g.

 <person role="fieldworker" corresp="A_J_Smith" cert="medium"/>